 WRITING WORKSHOP OPTIONS

 Santayana famously said, “Those who cannot remember the past are condemned to repeat it.”
 Jenny L. Cote less-famously said, “The next generation needs to learn the good, the bad and the ugly of history in order to repeat the good, avoid the ugly and never repeat the bad.”
 For non-history geeks, history can get, well, old.
 But history is anything but old when you know how to dive in and pull out the nuggets that make it relate to YOUR story.
 Jenny shares her research behind her eighth novel, The Declaration, the Sword, and the Spy (2020), and how she makes the American Revolution come alive for readers of all ages.
 She will highlight the historical locations featured in the book: Boston, Lexington & Concord, Paris, Bunker Hill, Philadelphia, Williamsburg, and Fort Ticonderoga.
-Learn how to preserve historical accuracy while storytelling through fantasy fiction in a digital age where history is being rewritten and pushed to the margins.
 Fall in love with history, so that history will never get old.
+In-Person or Virtual

 #11 EPIC CHARACTERS